Skip to Content

 Just for fun here we present few thematic warbands, meant more for fun or narrative context than for competitive play.
 Note that in narrative play you need to complete a quest that allows you to recruit a Hero before being able to add him to your roster.

-Questing Gallants: Aborrhant Archregent, Varghulf Courtier, Crypt Flayer, Crypt Horror, Crypt Ghoul.
+Questing Gallants: Abhorrant Archregent, Varghulf Courtier, Crypt Flayer, Crypt Horror, Crypt Ghoul.
 One of each, allowing to use most abilities available in the warband.
 Each one represents a specific role in the Flesh-Eater Courts.

 The Grymwatch: the entire Grymwatch plus 2 Crypt Horrors and 1 Crypt Ghoul for 10 bodies and at least 2 heavy-hitters.
 You could replace one Horror for a Ghoul King or a Horror and a Ghoul for a Flayer.